ComradeYellowCitrusFruit/C--/README.md

 -i or --input will designate the next argument as the input file to be processed. \
 -o or --output will designate the next argument as the output file to be created.
 If this argument is not found the default is out.c \
 -s or --segfault will tell the compiler to put a segfault character command at the end of the input, and also tells the compiler to exit using a segfault.

+# TODOs

+TODO: Fix Compiler/lib/tcc files.
+Why does the compile spit out so many errors?
+Perhaps analyzation of the original makefile will help.